-This article is for teams that were upgraded to Business Class between September 15, 2015 and August 23, 2016.
-Otherwise, see How Billing Works with Trello Business Class.
+This article is for legacy teams that were upgraded to Business Class between September 15, 2015 and August 23, 2016.
+For help with modern Business Class billing, see How Billing Works with Trello Business Class.

 If you're not sure what version of Business Class your team has, contact our support team.